-20 Note that unless specific wording is added to the contrary, the directors of a company with only one class of shares will be able to issue new shares without needing the consent of the existing shareholders.
-If appropriate, limitations (such as a cap on the number of shares) can be added but bespoke drafting will be required.
+Note that unless specific wording is added to the contrary, the directors of a company with only one class of shares will be able to issue new shares without needing the consent of the existing shareholders.
+If appropriate, limitations (such as a cap on the number of shares) can be added but bespoke drafting will be

-21 If the company does not have a common seal, share certificates can be executed by two directors, by one director and the secretary (if there is one), or by one director in the presence of an independent witness.
+If the company does not have a common seal, share certificates can be executed by two directors, by one director and the secretary (if there is one), or by one director in the presence of an independent witness

-22 Articles 31.5 - 31.8 are mandatory, reflecting paragraph 2 of Schedule 2 to the Regulations.
-The model constitution does not contain any other additional restrictions on the transfer of shares, but note that the
+Articles 31.5 - 31.8 are mandatory, reflecting paragraph 2 of Schedule 3 to the Regulations The model constitution does not contain any other additional restrictions on the transfer of shares, but note that the Directors may refuse to register a transfer of shares to a person of whom they do not approve

-23 A company which adopts the provisions of Schedule 2 to the Regulations rather than Schedule 3 to the Regulations (i.e. a company which only intends to pay dividends to asset-locked bodies) must not make use of this provision to buy back any share which is not held by an asset-locked body, as the repurchase of such shares will amount to a breach of the asset lock provisions set out in paragraph 1 of Schedule 2 and article 3.
 This article in itself does not provide sufficient authority for the company to purchase its own shares.
 The company must also comply with the relevant statutory requirements, in particular sections 693 - 700 of the Companies Act 2006.
-We recommended that you take legal advice before taking any steps towards the company purchasing its own shares.
+We recommend that you take legal advice before taking any steps towards the company purchasing its own shares.
 It is important that any purchase of shares made in accordance with this article is also made in accordance with article 3 (asset lock).